Puppy (band): 2017–2020: The Goat and iii

 A new single, entitled "Demons" was released in October 2017, accompanied by a music video.
 From March to April 2018, Puppy toured with Bristol based alt-rockers Turbowolf throughout Europe.
-On 1 June 2018, via their Facebook page, Puppy announced a "World Tour" with UK Hardcore band Grove Street Families, which consisted of nine dates across the UK in September 2018.
+On 1 June 2018, via their Facebook page, Puppy announced a "World Tour" with UK hardcore band Grove Street Families, which consisted of nine dates across the UK in September 2018.
 Puppy performed a set at Download Festival again in June 2018 and spent the rest of 2018 working on their full length debut album with Royal Blood, Ghost and Pixies producer Tom Dalgety, and Creeper and Boston Manor producer Neil Kennedy.
-On 17 August 2018, the band announced that they would be the opening act for notorious American nu metal band King 810's headline tour of the UK in December 2018.
+On 17 August 2018, the band announced that they would be the opening act for American nu metal band King 810's headline tour of the UK in December 2018.
 However, Puppy ultimately pulled out of the tour on 5 December, due to an "ongoing health issue" that "made travel and performance too difficult".

 On Sunday 26 August 2018, Daniel P Carter played Puppy's new single, "Black Hole" on Radio One.
 Carter and Puppy also announced that Puppy's debut album, entitled The Goat, would be released on 25 January 2019 through Spinefarm Records.
 The following day, a music video for "Black Hole" was premiered on Revolver Magazine's website.
 On 13 November 2018, Puppy released the 2nd single from The Goat, entitled "World Stands Still".
-On 15 December 2018, Marc Burrows featured Puppy in The Guardian's "One To Watch" column, describing the band as having "a knack for hitting hard – as on recent single Black Hole – in a way that is headbangingly (sic) authentic and, whisper it, commercially appealing.", adding "Puppy are that rare thing: a homegrown metal band capable of capturing the mainstream".
+On 15 December 2018, Marc Burrows featured Puppy in The Guardian's "One to Watch" column, describing the band as having "a knack for hitting hard – as on recent single Black Hole – in a way that is headbangingly (sic) authentic and, whisper it, commercially appealing.", adding "Puppy are that rare thing: a homegrown metal band capable of capturing the mainstream".